ncoudray/DeepPATH/DeepPATH_code/README.md

 * `PatientID`: Number of digits used to code the patient ID (must be the first digits of the original image names)
 * `nSplit`: interger n: Split into train/test in n different ways.
 If split is > 0, then the data will be split in train/test only in "# split" non-overlapping ways (each way will have 100/(#split) % of test images). `PercentTest` and `PercentValid` will be ignored.
 If nSplit=0, then there will be one output split done according to `PercentValid` and `PercentTest`
 * (optional) `outFilenameStats`: if an "out_filename_Stats.txt file" is given, check if the tile exists in it an only copy the tile if its value is "true".
-* (optional) `expLabel`: Index of the label to sort on within the outFilenameStats file (if only True/False is needed, leave this option empty) - tiles will only be included if there labels is the one predicted (dominant) in the  outFilenameStats file.
+* (optional) `expLabel`: Index of the label to sort on within the outFilenameStats file (if only True/False is needed, leave this option empty) - tiles will only be included if there labels is the one predicted (dominant) in the  outFilenameStats file. (should be a string, separated by commas if more than 1 label desired)
-* (optional) `threshold`: threshold above which the probability the class should be to be considered as true (if not specified, it would be considered as true if it has the max probability)
+* (optional) `threshold`: threshold above which the probability the class should be to be considered as true (if not specified, it would be considered as true if it has the max probability); (should be a string, separated by commas if more than 1 label desired)

 The output will be generated in the current directory where the program is launched (so start it from a new empty folder).
 Images will not be copied but a symbolic link will be created toward the <tiled images path>.
 The links will be renamed ```<type>_<slide_root_name>_<x>_<y>.jpeg``` with <type> being 'train_', 'test_' or 'valid_' followed by the svs name and the tile ID.